 ~/.m2/repository

-Open the pom.xml file in your favourite text editor.
-If your editor has an XML syntax mode switch into that now because it will make it a lot easier to find errors such as mis-matched brackets.
+4. Open the pom.xml file in your favorite text editor.
+If your editor has an XML syntax mode switch into that now because it will make it a lot easier to find errors such as mismatched brackets.
 Some editors, such as vim, will do this automatically on loading the file.

-We are going to start by defining the version number of GeoTools we wish to use.
-This workbook was written for 10-SNAPSHOT although you may wish to try a newer version, or make use of a nightly build by using 8-SNAPSHOT.
+5. We are going to start by defining the version number of GeoTools we wish to use.
+This workbook was written for 32-SNAPSHOT although you may wish to try a different version.

 <properties>